machfund/freetonso/README.md

 # STAKING Shortcut:

 STEP 1:

-Type 1.
-Press enter.
+1. Type "1", then press enter.
 This will select item 1 - My wallet address.
-Type (or paste) the address (wallet) with tokens you want to stake, i.e. 0:0sdf0….
+2. Type (or paste) the address (wallet) with tokens you want to stake, i.e. 0:0sdf0….
 Press enter.
 This will save your address.
-After the address saved - press any key.
+3. After the address saved - press any key.
-If you are on the “home screen” of the app and see your address in item 1 - My wallet address (0:0sdf0…) - everything is ok.
+4. If you are on the “home screen” of the app and see your address in item 1 - My wallet address (0:0sdf0…) - everything is ok.

 STEP 2:

-Type 8.
-Press enter.
+1. Type "8", then press enter.
 This will select item 8 - Stake to DePool.
 Press enter.
-This command will show your address and the depool address and request the amount of tokens you want to stake with further seed phrase verification.
+2. This command will show your address and the depool address and request the amount of tokens you want to stake with further seed phrase verification.

-Note
-Please split your stake into two validation cycles, if you consider staking a significant amount of tokens.
+Note: Please split your stake into two validation cycles, if you consider staking a significant amount of tokens.
 For example, a total of 250k tokens better to stake in an amount of 125k in two days (24 hours interval).

-In addition, do not leave your balance empty.
+Note: In addition, do not leave your balance empty.
 At least keep 1 TON to be sure you could generate further transactions (withdrawal require balance on the wallet).

-Enter value in tokens: - here you should type an ordinary amount of tokens, i.e. 125000 for 125k tokens.
-This is not in nano tokens!).
+3. Enter value in tokens: - here you should type an ordinary amount of tokens, i.e. 125000 for 125k tokens.
+This is not in nano tokens!.
 Press enter.

-Enter the seed phrase: - When you enter a seed phrase use one space between words (no dashes or other symbols) and don’t type space after the last word of the seed phrase.
-Press enter to make a transaction.
+4. Enter the seed phrase: - When you enter a seed phrase use one space between words (no dashes or other symbols) and don’t type space after the last word of the seed phrase.
+5. Check entered data.
+6. Press enter to make a transaction.

-Your seed phrase wouldn't be stored or used and will disappear after transaction.
+Note: Your seed phrase wouldn't be stored or used and will disappear after transaction.

-Please be patient, it could take some time (less than a minute, but still not immediate) to connect to blockchain and generate the transaction.
+Note: Please be patient, it could take some time (less than a minute, but still not immediate) to connect to blockchain and generate the transaction.
 After everything is done press any key to return to “home screen”.

+STEP 3:

-STEP 3 (make it in couple of minutes after step 2 to be sure, that everything in blockchain):
+1. Make it in couple of minutes after step 2 to be sure, that everything in blockchain.
-Type 4.
-Press enter.
+2. Type "4", then press enter.
 This will select item  4  - Show wallet balance and stakes.
-You will see the following info:
+3. You will see the following info:
 Addr:
 0:0sdf0…
  Balance: xxx